Third DUI Defense Lawyer Miami

 You can also seek to have your license reinstated after the revocation period has passed.
 In order to get it reinstated, you must complete the previously required actions for a hardship license, such as DUI School and a treatment program.
 If you do not get the program completed, you may have your license cancelled.
 You will be required to take an exam for either your full license or hardship license and must pay a $115 administrative fee and a $60 reinstatement fee.
 There may be other fees involved as well.

-If you've been charged with a third DUI, then you need to do everything possible to avoid conviction.
-Contact skilled DUI attorney, Jonathan Blecher, P.A. for trusted defense.
-He has had over 30 years of experience and has several endorsements from attorneys and former clients!
+If you’ve been charged with a third DUI, then you need to do everything possible to avoid conviction.
+Contact a skilled DUI attorney for trusted defense.
+At my firm, Jonathan B. Blecher, P.A., I have over 40 years of experience and have several endorsements from attorneys and former clients.

-Attorney Blecher has a rating of 10.0 Superb on Avvo and is listed among the best attorneys in the state by Florida Trend's Legal Elite and Cambridge Who's Who in Law.
+I have a rating of 10.0 Superb on Avvo and am listed among the best attorneys in the state by Florida Trend’s Legal Elite and Cambridge Who’s Who in Law.